Hoyasumii/avengers-endgame/README.md

 [Carol walks away.]

-NATASHA ROMANOFF: Where are you goin
+NATASHA ROMANOFF: Where are you going